kuveytturkapimarket/signature-generation-sample/readme.md

 * Client Authentication flow allows you to call Kuveyt Turk APIs by supplying your client credentials (client ID and secret key).
 This flow is used in server-to-server authentication.
 Only endpoints that do not access user information can be accessed.

 To allow you to call Kuveyt Turk APIs which are required the authorization code flow, you have to add signature to request header.
 For post methods, you must be sign access token and request body.
-For get methods, you must be sign only access token.
+For get methods, you must be sign only access token and query string.

 To sign a request, you need a certificate which can be verisign or not.
 You can create a certificate with openssl.
 After generation private key and public key, you must be add the public key to your application page on Kuveyt Turk API Market.
 API Gateway of Kuveyt Turk validates the request with your public key.